developer-onizuka/What_is_AzureAD/README.md

 For example, if you create a policy called "AmazonS3FullAccess" that grants all operations to S3 (of the AWS storage service) and attach it to the IAM user Bob, Bob will do everything to S3.

 # 1-2.
 IAM role
-IAM role is a good solution for it.
-When you want to create the EC2 instance which sends Emails with AWS SES, then
+If you want to create the EC2 instance which sends Emails with AWS SES, IAM role is a good solution for it.
 - Create the IAM role (role type should be "Amazon EC2 role")
 - Attach the access grant of "AmazonSESFullAccess" to it.
 - Attach the role to the EC2 instance you created.
 But note that it is not possible to attach it to existed Instances.
 Then, you might recreate instance again.